Fashion

 Many different types of jewelry existed during this time: hair ornaments, thigh- and armbands, earrings, rings, pins and pendants, and necklaces.
 Besides gold, gemstones, semi-precious stones, and pearls often decorated the ornamental pieces.
 The necklace below presents the use of gold, gemstones, pearls, and a butterfly design.
 The different shapes of the gemstones set in gold make this piece really stand out.

-Jewelry Ancient Greece: Necklace with Butterfly Pendant, ca. late 2nd-1st century BCE, Walters Art Museum, Baltimore, MA, USA.
+Jewelry in Ancient Greece: Necklace with Butterfly Pendant, ca. late 2nd-1st century BCE, Walters Art Museum, Baltimore, MA, USA.

 Motifs in Ancient Greece

 Many of the motifs involved Greek gods, or plants and animals, such as the set shown below.
-The elaborate design of the set includes Dionysus (the god of wine) and his wife, Ariadne.
+The elaborate design of the collection includes Dionysus (the god of wine) and his wife, Ariadne.
 The motif on the earrings is of a muse playing lyre sitting above the crescent shape of the set.

-Jewelry Ancient Greece: Set of Jewelry, ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.
+Jewelry in Ancient Greece: Set of Jewelry, ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.

-Jewelry Ancient Greece: Ganymede Jewelry (bracelets), ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.
+Jewelry in Ancient Greece: Ganymede Jewelry (bracelets), ca. 330-300 BCE, The Metropolitan Museum of Art, New York, NY, USA.

-Like the rams heads above, this necklace located at the Walters Art Museum in Baltimore, Maryland, utilizes bullheads in its design.
+Like the Rams heads above, this necklace located at the Walters Art Museum in Baltimore, Maryland, utilizes bullheads in its design.
 The necklace also uses a garnet gemstone, tying together much of what makes Hellenistic period pieces identifiable and what has been discussed in this article, thus far from Persian influences to Ancient Greek motifs.

-Jewelry Ancient Greece: Necklace with Clasp of Two Bull Heads, ca. 4th-3rd century BCE, Walters Art Museum, Baltimore, MA, USA.
+Jewelry in Ancient Greece: Necklace with Clasp of Two Bull Heads, ca. 4th-3rd century BCE, Walters Art Museum, Baltimore, MA, USA.

 The Main Purposes

-Jewelry had been worn both during lifetime and after passing away; pieces were therefore created for everyday life and in order to be worn for burial.
+Jewelry had been worn both during a lifetime and after passing away; pieces were therefore created for everyday life and in order to be worn for burial.
 Much of the best-preserved pieces of jewelry come from tombs as the deceased were buried with their personal items.

 The necklace with a butterfly pendant was found on a deceased person.
 Because Ancient Greeks believed the butterfly to represent their psyche or soul, it was often used in burial to represent the leaving of one’s soul from their physical body.